 If an incident type should be completed by multiple resources, relate the incident type to a requirement group template.
 This will add a requirement group to the work order when the incident is added.
 Scheduling requirement groups for work orders ensures each resource arrives on site at the same time.

-There are a few important notes when utilizing incidents with requirement groups:
+There are a few important notes when using incidents with requirement groups:

 - You can't add characteristics to the incident type or directly to the work order.
 This is because you should add required characteristics in the requirement group template.

-- The work order can only have 1 incident.
+- The work order can only have one incident.

 For more information, see the topic on requirement groups for work orders.

-The Copy Incident Items to Agreement field during the incident type setup is important for 2 reasons:
+The Copy Incident Items to Agreement field during the incident type setup is important for two reasons:

 If set to Yes, agreement items will be created.

 Incidents can be added to agreements for recurring work.
 This means agreements will generate work orders with predefined work order incidents attached.
 However, as mentioned earlier in this topic, incidents can be edited as processes and procedures change.
 But agreements can span multiple months and even years, so should the agreement use the original incident type at the time of agreement creation, or use the latest changes to the incident type?
 This could result in different work being performed than originally intended at the end of the agreement.

 Set to Yes if the incident should remain the same throughout the agreement life span by copying the incident details to the agreement at the time of agreement activation.
 Set to No if the work orders generated from the agreement should grab the latest incident type details when the work orders are generated from the agreement, which is generally at an ongoing basis depending on the Generate Work Orders X Days In Advance field on Agreement Booking Setup.